 These days you’re more likely to find him out of cell phone range in some far flung bush community singing his heart out, counseling the youth and leading by example.

-Bloodshot artist Jon Langford (Mekons, Waco Brothers) met Knox on a visit to Australia several years ago.
+Artist Jon Langford (Mekons, Waco Brothers) met Knox on a visit to Australia several years ago.
 When he heard of Roger and the potentially-soon-to-be-lost subculture of the utterly unique cultural collision that is Koori country, Langford knew he had to be involved.
-Stranger In My Land is a collection of songs originally written by Aborigine artists who were Knox’s peers and predecessors; some tunes previously recorded but difficult to find as well as several unrecorded, handed-down folk songs (which without this recording, could have been lost forever).
+Stranger In My Land is a collection of songs originally written by Aborigine artists who were Knox’s peers and predecessors; some tunes previously recorded but difficult to find as well as several unrecorded, handed-down folk songs (which without this recording, could have been lost forever)

 Country music crossed the equator in the kitbags of US servicemen in WWII and magically struck a chord with a voiceless and near invisible aboriginal population.
 Soon American cowboy songs and honkytonk classics were retooled to describe rugged outback lifestyles and the migration from country to city.
 Turns out, you can’t beat this music as a vehicle for telling tough tales and the Aboriginal Country & Western Songbook is peppered with drinking songs and prison songs; songs that yearn for justice and for home; songs of alienation and the loneliness of the outsider.
 Humor, resignation and outrage stalk a superficially familiar musical landscape that’s been re-populated with stockmen, bandicoots, wallabies, porcupines, grog-drinkers, pelicans and policemen.